Jefferson49/Joomla_extension_sexypolling_reloaded/README.md

     + Joomla will automatically check for updates in the administration backend
     + If an update is available, change to the Extensions / Update menu and install the update
 + **PHP extension intl required**
    + The plugin requires the PHP exension "intl" (Internationalization).
-Usually, the "intl" extensions is included in the PHP installation.
+Usually, the "intl" extension is included in the PHP installation.
 However, it might be necessary to activate it, i.e. the php.ini file must contain the following line: extension=intl
    + If the "intl" extension is not installed, PHP errors like "Class IntlTimeZone not found", or "Attempted to load class IntlTimeZone from the global namespace" might occur.
 + **Migration from the former "Sexy Polling" plugin**
     + During installation, the plugin re-uses existing data from the former Sexy Polling plugin.